 With the online 3D design tool Vectary you can create AR content with just a few clicks and export it as a USDZ file.

-How to create a USDZ file for AR online and for free
+How to create a USDZ file for AR online

 Step-by-step guide: How to create a custom Snapchat lens with 3D objects